 Tall, strikingly good-looking and extremely well-educated (English education in India), Vivekananda was an Indian swami (renunciant) of noble bearing.
 After taking the lectern, he paused for a moment to pray to Saraswati, the Goddess of wisdom and eloquence, and then in a resonant voice, using perfect English, he addressed the assembly, "Brothers and Sisters of America."

-As if a dam had suddenly burst open, thousands of people rose to their feet and on the impact of these few words alone gave him a five-minute standing ovation.
+As if a dam had suddenly burst open, thousands of people rose to their feet, and on the impact of these few words alone gave him a five-minute standing ovation.
 The fog of previous intellectual explanations had been pierced with a lightning-flash of love and at that moment, Vivekananda now touched, as no speaker had before him, the hearts of the American people and with that touch, the eternal living spark of Wisdom and Realization kept alive in the Indian tradition for thousands of years, lept into the minds and hearts of the people of the American continent.
 It was a moment of Truth, not merely a presentation of ideas.
 His words expressed the eternal essence of religion both east and west and he exemplified what he spoke of . . . his words brilliant, simple, emotional and full of heart-felt feeling.
 Here was an embodiment of love, not merely the rational expression of a different belief system.
 To this day, Vivekananda's opening speech to the Parliament is memorized by Indian schoolchildren and world-wide, his presence at the Parliament is the single most remembered event of that occasion.

-Today, when we search the internet or walk into any bookstore, we will find teachers, teachings and practices representing the religious and philosophical traditions of ancient India as well as the whole world, past and present; and because every one of these traditions whether exoteric or esoteric, based on belief or experience, claim to contain a definition of the highest Truth, meaningful practice, real goal and Reality, or a description of what Reality is not; and because their narratives and assumptions, like those of the Three Christs of Ypsilanti, do not agree and are often radically different from one another, and because we all live on 'spaceship earth' in a vast multi-cultural 'room' of different religions, societies and peoples now crowded together in a technologically interconnected world; the truths we espouse and the tales we tell today are contextually different from any moment in the past; how, in such a circumstance as this could one believe only the provincial stories of Hinduism, Buddhism, Islam, Judaism or Christianity in whose midst we grew up?
+Today, when we search the internet or walk into any bookstore, we will find teachers, teachings and practices representing the religious and philosophical traditions of ancient India as well as the whole world, past and present; and because every one of these traditions whether exoteric or esoteric, based on belief or experience, claim to contain a definition of the highest Truth, meaningful practice, real goal, or a description of what Reality is not; and because their narratives and assumptions, like those of the Three Christs of Ypsilanti, do not agree and are often radically different from one another, and because we all live on 'spaceship earth' in a vast multi-cultural 'room' of different religions, societies and peoples now crowded together in a technologically interconnected world; the truths we espouse and the tales we tell today are contextually different from any moment in the past; how, in such a circumstance as this could one believe only the provincial stories of Hinduism, Buddhism, Islam, Judaism or Christianity (to name but a few) in whose midst we grew up?
 Must we not also acknowledge the other descriptions and paths to God and their meanings of Salvation or Liberation that are all around us?
-Must we not at least seek to discern if a thread runs through all of them?
+Must we not at least seek to discern if a common thread runs through all of them?

-As for myself, the world-wide traditions of religion and spirituality are my 'Bible' and the great Avatars, Pirs, Tsaddiks, Rabbis, Saints and Siddhas of the world, my teachers; what can I do but take the stories of all the holy men and religions in the world into consideration; for I cannot help but notice that all of us spin like a wheel around the Reality of 'all the races, religions and peoples combined as one.'
+As for myself, the world-wide traditions of religion and spirituality have become my 'Bible' and the great Avatars, Pirs, Tsaddiks, Rabbis, Saints and Siddhas of the world, my teachers; what can I do but take the stories of all the holy men and religions in the world into consideration; for I cannot help but notice that all of us spin like a wheel around the Reality of 'all the races, religions and peoples combined as one.'
 As a Jewish, American-born, storyteller-religious studies scholar living in India in the second decade of the 21st century, this is the nature of my world and mind and I believe the inevitable and increasingly evident recognition of all mankind.